 Collagen is a structural support protein that is essential for firm, youthful skin.
 Overall, the amount of collagen in the skin tends to decline with age, an ongoing process that is accelerated by a number of factors like sunlight, smoking, free radicals, and inflammation.

-As the synthesis of new collagen slows down, topical vitamin C is one of the most effective ways to boost collagen synthesis and slow its degradation.
+Topical vitamin C is one of the most effective ways to boost collagen synthesis and slow its degradation.
 Collagen works hand-in-hand with elastin to support the skin.
 Basically, it supplies the framework that provides form, firmness, and strength to the skin, while elastin is what gives skin its flexibility.
-Hello, firmer skin.

 - Increase the effectiveness of your sunscreens and boosts your skin’s defense against UV exposure